jcondor98/statistics/docs/index.md

 ---
-layout: page
 title: Statistics
-subtitle: Personal blog for the Statistics course
+description: Personal blog for the Statistics course
 ---

 This website is my personal blog for homeworks in the Statistics course in